 EIO advances equity and human rights at UBC by promoting diversity, eliminating discrimination, and engaging the community in dialogue and action.
 They have a strong focus on student mental health and wellness.

-The CFA facilitates disability-related accommodations and programming initiatives designed to remove barriers for students with disabilities and ongoing medical conditions.
+The CFA (homepage) facilitates disability-related accommodations and programming initiatives designed to remove barriers for students with disabilities and ongoing medical conditions.
 The Disability Accommodation Policy LR7 provides guidance for students, faculty, and staff to understand the process through which accommodations for students with disabilities are made at the University.

 CFA can assist with: